akostrik/stage_telegram_python/README.md

 Simultaneously to all these, Server 2 accomplishes the learning service:
 1) The user corrects the previous responses of OpenAI
-2) Server 1 attaches these correctedexamples to every new OpenAI request
+2) Server 1 attaches these corrected examples to every new OpenAI request

 ## Setup and configuration
 ### Database MongoDB Atlas configuration (in the cloud)